Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ### To Obtain the Initial Equilibrium for 298 K ###

-To give initial random noises to molecules, we will use salt ions as the dryrun.
+To give uniform random noises to molecules, an equilibration takes extremely a long time of periods.
-The 6x6x6 water clusters use 64 Na(+) and 64 Cl(-) ions initially, and a run with included salt is done for t=1700 to 4700.
+Thus, we try to use salt ions, and 6x6x6 water clusters are submerged with 64 Na(+) and 64 Cl(-) ions in t=0 and 1700.
-Then, the salt ions are gradually removed, and the run of water is continued at least for 5 periods of t=50,000 before the real simulation run is started.
+Then, the salt ions are gradually removed by t=4700, and only water molecules are continued at least for 5 periods of t=50,000 before the real simulation run is started.
 The simulation run is shown in the next section in the PDF document with color pictures, "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_Code.pdf".